 - If I notice that I'm stressed by deadlines at work, I'll write about how they're not my final responsibility.
 I'm just an employee, and all I can do is work hard and if that's not enough, then I don't carry the full responsibility for it.
 Does this solve the issue?
 No, but it does help me deal with the stress and not worry about things that are not within my control anyway.

 - If certain actions of others annoyed me, I will write about how everyone is probably fighting their own battle, and that almost everybody has good intentions.
 Instead of staying angry, it's probably better to just talk about it.

 - If I'm depressed because of the bad weather, then it's again good to write about how the weather is not within my control anyway.
-Maybe I can influence other aspects of my life that will make it better despite the bad weather?
+Maybe I can influence other aspects of my life that will make it better despite the bad weather.

 Writing about these things really helps you train your sense of self-awareness.
-Keep this up and before you know it, you'll use your self-awareness during the day when you can actually steer your life in a better direction!
+Keep this up and before you know it, you'll use this self-awareness during the day when you can actually steer your life in a better direction!

-In addition to helping you gain more self-awareness, journaling is good for other aspects of your mental health, and we have the scientific evidence to prove it:
+In addition to helping you gain more self-awareness, journaling is good for other aspects of your mental health, and we have the scientific evidence to prove it.